jielab/pageant/README.md

 # 3. Install and run

-* Download the executable files from [PKU Disk](https://disk.pku.edu.cn:443/link/23D5306029AA16DC8A9186155AA4F5FB) or [Google Drive](https://drive.google.com/file/d/1d8s8oSPEl0z6zVYvpBbyko-EvLlk3LJ9/view?usp=sharing), and then unzip it into an any empty directory.
+* Three zipped folders are downloadable from [Google Drive](https://drive.google.com/drive/folders/1utGpJNofmjqoV6TG8F9FqMv9iD-CKhwi?usp=sharing) for Linux, Mac, Windows, respectively.

 * The PAGEANT.exe could be run directly by double clicking.
 It is compiled from GUI.py and main.py and a suite of extra libraries